SIGPLAN/SIGPLAN.github.io/Awards/Educator.md

 - Name, affiliation, phone number, and email address of the candidate for whom an award is recommended (the nominee).
+- Name, affiliation, phone number, and email address of the person making the nomination (the nominator).
-- A short statement explaining why the nominee deserves the award in question.
+- A short statement explaining why the nominee deserves the award.
 This should include any information about the context of the work to help the Award Committee understand its significance.
 - Names and email addresses of 5-10 people who the nominator believes will support the nomination.
 The awards committee will ask at least three of these people for their opinions.